WICG/shared-storage/README.md

 In order to prevent cross-site user tracking, browsers are [partitioning](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html) all forms of storage (cookies, localStorage, caches, etc) by top-frame site.
 But, there are many legitimate use cases currently relying on unpartitioned storage that will vanish without the help of new web APIs.
 We’ve seen a number of APIs proposed to fill in these gaps (e.g., [Conversion Measurement API](https://github.com/WICG/conversion-measurement-api), [Private Click Measurement](https://github.com/privacycg/private-click-measurement), [Storage Access](https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API), [Private State Tokens](https://github.com/WICG/trust-token-api), [TURTLEDOVE](https://github.com/WICG/turtledove), [FLoC](https://github.com/WICG/floc)) and some remain (including cross-origin A/B experiments and user measurement).
 We propose a general-purpose storage API that can help to serve as common infrastructure for privacy preserving cross-site use cases.

 Shared Storage is a key/value store that is partitioned by calling origin (but not top-frame site).
 The keys and values are strings.
 While it's possible to write to Shared Storage from nearly anywhere (including response headers!), it is only possible to read from Shared Storage in tightly controlled environments, such as a JavaScript worklet environment which is provided by Shared Storage.
 These worklets have no capability of communicating with the outside world.
 They have no network communication and no `postMessage`.
-The only way data can leave these worklets, is via privacy preserving APIs.
+The only way data can leave these worklets, is via privacy-preserving APIs.

 ### Specification